idindrakusuma/learning-node-simple-notes-app/readme.md

 }
 ```

-- Handle the error using Try Catch
+- Handle the error using `try-catch`
 ```javascript
 try {
     /* doing something */